astriaorg/docs/docs/running-your-own-rollup/2-run-a-remote-rollup.md

 sidebar_position: 2
 ---

-# Deploying a Local Rollup
+# Running a Remote Rollup

 Just some temp text.